jasondoze/crownApparel/README.md

 ## Set stripe demo payment configuration
 ---

-To set up the Stripe demo payment configuration in the crown-apparel directory, create a .env file and include two variables:
+To set up the Stripe demo payment configuration in the crown-apparel directory, create an .env file and include two variables:

 `REACT_APP_STRIPE_PUBLISHABLE_KEY=`